-Research has shown that eggplants contain polyphenols which are known for their anti-cancer properties.
+Research has shown that eggplants contain polyphenols that are known for their anti-cancer properties.
 Eggplants have anthocyanins and chlorogenic acid which are antioxidants.
-They fight inflammation and oxidative stress related damage found in the body.
-Studies have found that they can prevent tumor grown and help the stop the invasion and spreading of cancer cells.
-Eggplant contains vitamin A which may be beneficial in the treatment of cancers such as lung, breast, bladder, oral and skin cancer.
+They fight inflammation and oxidative stress-related damage found in the body.
+Studies have found that they can prevent tumor growth and help stop the invasion and spreading of cancer cells.
+Eggplant contains vitamin A, which may be beneficial in the treatment of cancers such as lung, breast, bladder, oral, and skin cancer.

 4. HELP WITH ANEMIA

-Eggplants have been studied for their ability in helping those who have iron deficiencies.
+Eggplants have been studied for their ability to help those who have iron deficiencies.
 Eggplant has many essential minerals including iron and copper.
 These minerals assist in improving the health of red blood cells within the bloodstream.
 Studies have shown that consuming eggplant if you are anemic can help boost energy, strength and eradicate feelings of exhaustion and worry.

 Eggplants contain a lot of fiber and are low in soluble carbohydrates.
-Nutritionists suggest adding eggplant to your diet if you have type 2 diabetes.
-One recent study found that a more eggplant based diet can help manage or prevent type 2 diabetes.
+One recent study found that a more eggplant-based diet can help manage or prevent type 2 diabetes.
 More research is needed to back up these figures.
 Eggplants contain high amounts of alpha-glucosidase and angiotensin compounds that can control glucose absorption.
-Plus, eggplants have phenols which help insulin break down carbohydrates slowly which aids in controlling blood sugar levels.
+Plus, eggplants have phenols that help insulin break down carbohydrates slowly, which aids in controlling blood sugar levels.

 6. Weight Loss